-Managing a digitisation project, especially a large-scale one, can be daunting.
-But thorough planning beforehand can go a long way to avoiding potential problems, achieving the best quality outputs, and ensuring the project is a success.
+Planning a digitisation project, especially a large-scale one, can be daunting but it is also the best way to avoid potential problems, allowing you to identify the most appropriate digitisation methods and achieve the best quality outputs, ensuring the project is a success.

-Having worked with over 400 archivists, record managers, and curators, on all manner of digitisation projects, we have a wealth of experience in helping our clients plan and implement them effectively.
+Having worked with over 800 archivists, record managers, and curators, on all manner of digitisation projects, we have a wealth of experience in helping our clients plan and implement their goals effectively.

-So below we’ve taken our own insight, as well as advice from JISC and The National Archives, and distilled it into ten essential tips to help make planning you’re next digitisation project go as smoothly as possible…
+So we’ve taken our own industry insight, as well as the advice and guidelines offered by JISC and The National Archives, to help you better understand how to plan digitisation and achieve results:

 1. Start with your goals

-Though it may sound painfully obvious, clearly defining the purpose of the digitisation project and what you aim to achieve from the outset is critical.
-These aims will guide virtually all other planning decisions for the project; from which specific materials you choose to digitise and designing your digitisation workflows, through to how you offer access.
+Though it may sound obvious, clearly defining the purpose of the digitisation project and what you aim to achieve from the outset is critical.
+These aims will guide virtually all other planning decisions for the project from the specific materials you choose to digitise, to designing your digitisation workflows and how you intend to offer access.

-For example, it may be that you want to support conservation efforts by creating a digital version of a collection for internal staff to use, to minimise the need to handle the fragile analogue materials.
-Alternatively, you may want to publish the resource online via a digital archive website to offer public access, or to simply create a high resolution back up of the original materials for preservation purposes.
+For example, it may be that you want to support conservation efforts by creating a digital version of a collection for internal staff to use, minimising the need to handle fragile analogue materials.
+Alternatively, you may want to publish the resource online via an online publishing platform or simply create a high resolution back up of the original materials for preservation purposes.

 2. Specify who your users will be

 Who are you digitising for?
-Considering the intended users of your digital resource and how they will be likely to utilise it, will enable you to make informed decisions about which descriptive metadata you will capture, how you will provide access to the archive, and more.
+Considering the intended users of your digital resource, and how they will likely utilise it, will enable you to make informed decisions, such as which descriptive metadata you will capture and how you will provide access to the archive.

 3. Assess the condition of the materials